 You have to become an entirely new person.
 You have to create entirely new thoughts, feelings, and actions.

-Check out my To Be Or Not To Be worksheet and post all about this.
+Check out my To Be Or Not To Be post all about this.

 Step 7.
 What obstacles will be in the way?
 How can you solve each obstacle?